pvchaumier/ml_by_example/README.md

 # Machine Learning IPython notebooks

-All details concerning implementation, organization and license are in the notebook 0.
-Machine Learning by example.
+All details concerning implementation, organization and license are in the notebook: Introduction.
+Please start there.